Dr Bethan Bide

 My research centres around the cultural, social and business histories of fashion.
 It focuses on material objects and explores how these can reveal historic relationships between production and consumption, the development of fashion cities and the relationship between materiality, memory and fashion as biography.

-My research is interested in the intersection between geography and the creative industries and I have written about the historical development of fashion cities and the relationship between fashion and space in London in the 1940s.
-I am currently researching the business history of the British fashion industry in the mid twentieth century.
-I am also interested in design for performance and in spring 2019 I was a research fellow at the Harry Ransom Center at the University of Texas, Austin, where I worked on a project about historic film and theatre costume design.
+My other research specialisms include the intersection between geography and the creative industries and I have written about the historical development of fashion cities and the relationship between fashion and space in London in the 1940s.
+I also research design for performance and in spring 2019 I was a research fellow at the Harry Ransom Center at the University of Texas, Austin, where I worked on a project about historic film and theatre costume design.

 Student education